Textbook/Part 2/Chapter 5

 • Proximal and distal control with ligation/exclusion of the aneurysm.

-• Bypass from superficial femoral artery to distal popliteal (or tibial target when needed) with:
+• Bypass from superficial femoral artery (SFA) to distal popliteal (or tibial target when needed) with:

 Approach selection (practical)